Layr-Labs/eigenlayer-docs/docs/eigenda-guides/eigenda-rollup-user-guides/op-stack-+-eigenda-user-guide/README.md

 The OP Stack Sequencer consists of 4 independent processes (long running services):

-* **Op-node**: Primarily responsible for producing new L2 blocks with the help of Op-geth, a necessary part of this is tracking L2 consensus on the L1.
+- **Op-node**: Primarily responsible for producing new L2 blocks with the help of Op-geth, a necessary part of this is tracking L2 consensus on the L1.
-* **Op-geth**: Responsible for the L2 state and its state machine API.
+- **Op-geth**: Responsible for the L2 state and its state machine API.
-* **Op-batcher**: Responsible for posting new L2 blocks to DA.
+- **Op-batcher**: Responsible for posting new L2 blocks to DA.
-* **Op-proposer**: Responsible for posting state roots associated with L2 blocks to settlement.
+- **Op-proposer**: Responsible for posting state roots associated with L2 blocks to settlement.

 To add EigenDA support to the OP Stack Sequencer, we need to:

-1. **Update DA writes**: modify how L2 transaction data is posted for DA (Op-batcher).&#x20;
+1. **Update DA writes**: modify how L2 transaction data is posted for DA (Op-batcher).
 2. **Update DA reads**: modify how L2 transaction data is [derived](https://github.com/ethereum-optimism/optimism/blob/develop/specs/derivation.md#l2-chain-derivation-pipeline) from DA (op-node).

 The Op-batcher service is modified to write (disperse) its Optimism [data frame](https://github.com/ethereum-optimism/optimism/blob/develop/specs/glossary.md#channel-frame) (a grouping of L2 transactions) to EigenDA, wait for confirmation and the resulting BlobInfo object.
 If the EigenDA dispersal is successful, the Op-batcher writes the BlobInfo object to Ethereum calldata instead of its original data frame.
 If the EigenDA dispersal fails, the Op-batcher service writes the original Optimism data frame to Ethereum calldata.